kurijlj/c_projects/work_in_progress/Custom String Library/README.md

-# Array Wrapper Case Study
+# Custom String Library
-Investigate implementation of structures and algorithms for maniupalting data array.
+Investigate the implementation of a string data type as a variable-aggregate abstract data type.

 ## Compiling Instructions
-Build as regular CMake project:
+Build as a regular CMake project:
-1. Create build directory and `cd` into it.
-Than create directory structure and makefiles using:
+1. Create a build directory and `cd` into it.
+Then create a directory structure and makefiles using:
 ```
 $ cmake -DCMAKE_C_COMPILER=clang -DCMAKE_BUILD_TYPE=Debug -DBUILD_SHARED_LIBS:BOOL=FALSE -DBUILD_TESTING:BOOL=FALSE -S ../.. -B .